Ernest-Solomon/alx_html_css/headphones/README.md

-#DESIGNING WEB FROM SCRATCH
+**DESIGNING WEB FROM SCRATCH**

-This project is focused on web design from scratch
+This Project is focused on designing a website from scratch